BioinfoNet/OpenScienceKEHackathon/README.md

   - Basic writing and literature search
 3. What else can we explore?

-The first project will be handled by two groups: a literature search and data mining.
+The first project can be handled by two groups: a literature search and data mining.

-If can help out in any of the projects, feel free to contribute.
+reacch out ff can help out in any of the projects.

 ## License
 All content of this repo is released under the [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode)